 Sedighi Z, Arab-Ameri E, Molanorouzi K, Ghasemi A, Mousavi-Sadati S K. The Effect of Quiet Eye Training Period Manipulation on Interceptive Skill Learning in Children with Developmental Coordination Disorder.
-HSR 2021; 17 (2) :133-141
+J Health Syst Res 2021; 17 (2) :133-141

 1- PhD Student, Department of Physical Education and Sport Sciences, Science and Research Branch, Islamic Azad University, Tehran, Iran